lagerstrom/urpuppet/README.md

 Urpuppet
 =======

 Urpuppet is your puppet[1].
-It's puppet in a masterless setup.
+It is puppet in a masterless setup.
-You only need to clone this repository or get a copy of it to start using puppet.
+You only need to clone this repository or get a copy of it to start using puppet, it has never been easier to start using puppet.
 It also has hiera[2] support.

 Documentation
 -------------